stefan-it/lrz-gpu-tutorial/single-gpu.md

 Once your reservation is ready, you will receive an email with the following
 subject:

-> "Your GPU-enabled server in Slot C is ready.
+> "Your GPU-enabled server in Slot [A-D] is ready.

 Within the MWN you can now login into the container using your previously created key: